Lucia's Blog: 2020-03-22

 Psalm 104

 At His command, land emerged from the water.
-God’s majestic creation brings me to my knees in reverence and awe, for the work of His fingers and the artistry of His mind reflect His glory.
+God’s majestic Creation brings me to my knees in reverence and awe, for the work of His fingers and the artistry of His mind reflect His glory.
 God’s glory is echoed in the starry sky, His natural revelation.
 The grand expanse, the work of His hands declares His majesty.
 He has expressed His mind in His inspired Word and expects all men, all humanity, to fulfill His will, for He wants His creatures to proclaim His surpassing glory and grandeur.

 "By Him (Christ) all things were created, in heaven and on earth, visible and invisible, whether thrones or dominions or rulers or authorities—all things were created through him and for him” (Colossians 1:16).